SALT LAKE CITY — Have you ever wondered what to do if you find a baby bird while out for a walk or working in the yard?

-Stringham said not to be concerned about leaving your scent on the bird.
-Most birds do not have a good sense of smell, so if you pick a baby bird up, its parents won’t even know you’ve handled it.
+Don’t be concerned about leaving your scent on the bird.
+Stringham said most birds do not have a good sense of smell, so if you pick a baby bird up, its parents won’t even know you’ve handled it.